 If you are visiting NYC for the holidays this year it looks like being one of the low snow years.
 Cross the Brooklyn Bridge, book into one of the New York City hotels in Manhattan and you should be able to stroll to Central Park or One Times Square Building to see the ball drop and your feet will remain dry.

-New York has legalized sports betting in the state and soon the first NY online betting sites will launch.
-NY sports fans who like to put their money on the big games will soon be able to do so.
-But don't think it will be legal to bet on New York snowfall!
+New York has legalized sports betting in the state and NY online betting sites are up and running.
+NY sports fans who like to put their money down are able to do so, but don't think it will be legal to bet on New York snowfall.

 The new gambling laws and regulations restrict bets to sporting contests.
 Betting on a Bing Crosby style White Christmas or New Year's Eve will have to remain just between friends.
-But be on the lookout for sportsbooks launching soon like BetMGM, DraftKings and FanDuel, among others.
-The operators will be offering the best NY sportsbook promos to new accounts once they do go live.
+But there is plenty of football drama left.
+The nine New York operators will be offering the best NY sportsbook promos to new customers.

 Famous Places To Visit In NYC In The Snow

 Of course if it does snow there are few cities that are as impressive as New York when its daily grime has been covered in white and the splendor of its architecture stands out.
 Some places not to miss on any visit include: